PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 410 SUSTAINABLE TRANSPORTATION PLANNING

 Prerequisites: PLN 310.
 Sustainability and transportation.
 Evolution of transportation planning goals with respect to “three Es” of sustainability (Equity, Ecology, and Economy).
 Policies and solutions at local, state, and national levels.
 Methods for impact assessment.
+Offered occasionally.

 PLN 412 COMMUNITY PLANNING AGENCIES AND ISSUES

 Prerequisite: PLN 315 and GEG 199 or CIS 101 or competence in computing.
 The role of the professional planner in a range of government and private agencies; introduction to the tools needed by the professional planner; discussion of planning techniques and issues.
 Emphasis on professional ethics and the function of staff in a variety of planning agencies.
-Offered fall only.
+Offered occasionally.

 PLN 415 SEMINAR IN PLANNING